pauldotknopf/blue-ribbon/README.md

 # Contacting companies to repair the broken window.

-I began calling multiple companies for quotes to repair the window, including Safelite and Blue Ribbon.
+I first reached out to Gettel Toyota to repair my window.
+Unfortunately, they don't have the ability to do that, so they refered me to Blue Ribbon, stating "They will take good care of you."

-Safelite's quote was cheaper, so I scheduled for them to come out on Jun 2nd.
+I received a verbal quote from Blue Ribbon, but after shopping around, I found that Safelite offered the best price.
+I scheduled for them to come out on Jun 2nd.

 <details>
   <summary>Initial Safelite quote: $583.12</summary>